What is a virtual visit?

 Can I change an appointment to a virtual visit after the appointment has started?

 Yes, but you must manually add the appointment to the Pathway.
-See Manually adding a patient with an appointment to a Pathway for more information.
+For more information, see Manually adding a patient with an appointment to a Pathway.
 The patient will receive a virtual visit email invitation shortly after you change the appointment to a virtual visit.

 Can a patient have a family member attend the visit with them for support?